Edith-panda/Projects/README.md

 # Projects
 # Hi
-This repository is creatde to depict my basic projects to showcase on resume.
+This repository is created to show my basic projects .